t-minini/simon-game-pp2-ci/README.md

 ## Sass

+Sass (Syntactically Awesome Style Sheets) is a CSS pre-processor that adds power and elegance to the basic language.
+It allows for variables, nested rules, mixins, functions, and more, helping to keep large stylesheets well-organized and easier to maintain.

+### Benefits of Sass

+1. **Variables:** Store colors, fonts, or any CSS value in variables for easy reuse and management.
+2. **Nesting:** Allows for a cleaner and more readable hierarchy of styles.
+3. **Partials:** Break down CSS into smaller, reusable files.
+4. **Mixins:** Create reusable chunks of code to avoid redundancy.
+5. **Inheritance:** Share a set of CSS properties from one selector to another.
+6. **Built-in Functions:** Provides functions for manipulating colors, math operations, and more.

 ## Testing

 Responsiveness has been checked and adjusted in Chrome Dev Tools and the site has been viewed on mobiles and desktop without issues and the following browsers: